gregschmit/django-impression/README.rst

 *************

-Whether you are going to run Impression from your existing project locally, or whether you are going to integrate your existing project with a standalone Impression system: affects how you should configure the settings.
+Whether you are going to run Impression from your existing project locally, or whether you are going to integrate your existing project with a standalone Impression system affects how you should configure the settings.

 There are 2 configuration schemes: